Moabifokotsane/linux-on-android-powerd-by-google-cloud-free/README.md

 # linux-on-android-powerd-by-google-cloud-free
-Good day, this is a simple and fun respiratory of how to run google cloud powerd linux operating system on android device 2022.
+Good day, this is a simple and fun repository of how to run google cloud powerd linux operating system on android device 2022.

 # Requirements
 1. Google Cloud Console with project (register account here : https://console.cloud.google.com/freetrial )